-- 1. Extracurricular eligibility - 2.
-Attendance at Graceland University, Southwest Community College or other district-approved 19 institution - 3.
-Other alternatives that will help the special student reach her/his goal - 4.
+1. Extracurricular eligibility

+- 2. Other alternatives that will help the special student reach her/his goal - 3.
 Online learning options

 The alternate plan, subject to approval by the Board of Education, will be determined by a committee composed of:

 - 1. High School Principal

 - 2. Guidance Counselor

 - 3. Student Services Coordinator

 - 4. A Teacher

 - 5. Student and Parent(s)